 '''

 @Override

 public void postStop() {

-// close some file or database connection
+// clean up resources here ...

 }

 '''

 Note: Since stopping an actor is asynchronous, you cannot immediately reuse the name of the child you just stopped; this will result in an InvalidActorNameException.
 Instead, watch the terminating actor and create its replacement in response to the Terminated message which will eventually arrive.